DIY storage lockers — Super excited about these DIY Color Block Storage Lockers! The perfect compromise for color lovers and neutral champions alike..

 To pull it off, we teamed up with Ace Hardware and Amy Howard to pick out the perfect, subtle chalk-based paint colors at our local store.
 (Hello, no priming, sanding, or stripping required!)

 In case you’re into the brighter colors we usually go for, Ace Hardware can mix any color of Amy Howard at Home One Step paints using a tintable base.
 The skies the limit here, folks!

 I’d say these DIY color block storage lockers were a success, wouldn’t you?…

-Paint – we used Amy Howard at Home One Step Chalk-Based in Cherbourg, Barefoot in the Park, & Easy Street
+Paint – Amy Howard at Home One Step Chalk-Based in Cherbourg, Barefoot in the Park, & Easy Street

-I used painter’s tape to tape off the sides of the boxes I was going to paint and used an angled brush to make sure the cut in was defined for each color.
+I taped off the sides of the boxes I was going to paint with painter’s tape.
+I also used an angled brush to make sure the cut in was defined for each color.